RMIT is a global university of technology and design. Founded in 1887, RMIT University is now the nation’s largest tertiary institution.

 - Connected through active partnerships with professions, industries and organisations to support the quality, reach and impact of our education and research.

-RMIT’s philosophy of education and research is founded in action and experience.
-The insights born from that experience need to be tested in vigorous debate.
-That is why we welcome partnership with The Conversation which shares so many common characteristics with our University: an expansive knowledge network, a strong global focus and an emphasis on solving the practical problems of our time.
+Our philosophy of education and research is founded in action and experience.
+The insights forged from that experience need to be tested in vigorous debate.
+That is why we welcome our partnership with The Conversation which shares so many common characteristics with our University: an expansive knowledge network, a strong global focus and an emphasis on solving the practical problems of our time.

 Through our global connections and connections with partner organisations, RMIT brings unique capabilities and solutions to research, bringing to bear a transdisciplinary approach that considers both the technological and social dimensions of the work at hand.